MacareuxDigital/md_google_map_attribute/README.md

 This package installs the "Google Map" attribute type.

-You can set a location to objects like pages, users, express entries.
+You can set a location to objects like pages, users, express entries, etc.
 Please add an attribute key for objects.
-You have to get a Google Cloud Platform API Key and enables Places API and Maps Static API for it.
+You have to get a Google Cloud Platform API Key that enables Places API and Maps Static API for it.

-You can show Google Static MAP by Page Attribute Display block by no coding.
+You can show Google Static MAP by Page Attribute Display block with no coding.

 ### Get coordinates by code